-An increasing number of families are buying cars using a loan that has a repayment term of 7 years or even longer.
+An increasing number of families are buying cars using a loan that has a repayment term of 7 years or even longer, but they do come with risk.
 In fact, according to Edmunds, it is now estimated that about 20% of purchases now involve this form of financing.
 It is putting the household as well as parts of the banking system at an increasing level of risk.

 There are many reasons for people using these longer term loans.
 Some of it is for selfish reasons, in that stretching out the payment terms in effect lowers the monthly payments on a car loan.
 There are other people that are taking out 6-7 year loans as there is no other way they can afford a new car, and with the median age of automobile on the road being about 11 years families sometimes just need to buy a new car.